Sagar Shiv Mandir

 Sagar Shiv Mandir is a Hindu temple sitting on the island of Goyave de Chine, Poste de Flacq, Mauritius.
 Sagar Shiv Mandir is on the eastern part of Mauritius.
-It is a place of worship for Hindus settled in Mauritius and it is also visited by tourists.
-The temple was constructed in 2007 by Vikash Gunowa who donated millions of Pounds in its development.
+It is a place of worship for Hindus settled in Mauritius and it is also visited by numerous tourists.
+The temple was constructed in 2007 by Vikash Gunowa who donated an approximate sum of ₨274,505,000 for its development.

-It is one of the Top 3 Hindu temples to see on the island.
-It is surrounded by the lagoon and the mangroves that give to the place a mystical aspect.
+It is one of the top three Hindu temples to see on the island.
+In 2023, the Gunowa temple received another donation approximately ₨ 150,300  by another Gunowa family member, Dhanvin Gunowa.
+The temple is surrounded by the lagoon and the mangroves that give to the place a mystical aspect.
 It hosts a 108 feet height bronze coloured statue of Shiva.

 The temple is similar to the Temple in the Sea in Trinidad and Tobago.